igorkll/SComputers_docs/SComputers/Libraries/vdisplay.md

 sidebar-label: 'vdisplay'
 ---

-The vdisplay library allows you to create a virtual display that will have an API identical to a regular SComputers display vdisplay implements type and range checks if you want to process clicks (from any of your sources), you must replace the getClick method in the virtual display with your own please note that performance when using "vdisplay" performance may be lower, because there are fewer optimizations in it
+the "vdisplay" library allows you to create a virtual display with an API identical to a regular display. this display does not respond to resolution limitations in the mod configuration, as it is purely software-based.

-### methods that are stubs (setters and getters will accept and give the set values, and when reset is called, they will be reset, but these methods are still "dummy"):
-* isAllow - the virtual display can have any resolution, regardless of the maximum available on the server
-* getClick / setMaxClicks / getMaxClicks / clearClicks / setClicksAllowed / getClicksAllowed - the virtual display does not have a touchscreen
-* setRenderAtDistance / getRenderAtDistance / setSkipAtLags / getSkipAtLags / setSkipAtNotSight / getSkipAtNotSight - all these methods require a physical display
-* optimize

 ### library methods
 * vdisplay.create(callbacks:table, rx:number, ry:number):dsp - creates a virtual display

-# all callbacks (they all need to be implemented)
+# all callbacks
-* clear:function(self, color) - called when cleaning
-* set:function(self, x, y, color) - called when setting pixels by any methods(including text)
+* you are implementing: set:function(self, x, y, color) - called when the color of the display pixel changes(by default, all display pixels are black)
-* flush:function(self, isForce) - called when calling "flush" / "forceFlush" / "update"
+* you are implementing: flush:function(self, isForce) - called when calling "flush" / "forceFlush" / "update"

-### display object methods
-* setRotation / getRotation
-* setUtf8Support / getUtf8Support
-* setFont / getFontWidth / getFontHeight
-* flush / update / forceFlush - all these methods do exactly the same thing in the context of a virtual display
+* the library implements: pushClick:function(tbl) - registers clicks on the screen, this table will be returned unchanged by the "getClick" method
+* the library implements: updateAudience:function(count) - updates the number of the display audience. if the number is 0, then the display may stop updating in some cases

 ```lua
 --makes a holographic display